yadavnitish-dev/AlgoPrep/README.md

-# LeetLab
+# AlgoPrep

-LeetLab is a robust, full-stack competitive programming platform that allows users to solve coding problems, run code against test cases, and track their progress.
+AlgoPrep is a robust, full-stack competitive programming platform that allows users to solve coding problems, run code against test cases, and track their progress.
 It features a scalable microservices architecture with a self-hosted code execution engine (Judge0).

 ## 🚀 Features